-A winback flow is a series of emails sent to customers who previously engaged with your brand, but have not interacted with you for a certain period of time.
-This flow is an essential part of customer retention and lifecycle marketing, and not having one is leaving money on the table.
+Learn how to create a series of emails sent to customers who previously engaged with your brand, but have not interacted with you for a certain period of time.
+A winback flow is an essential part of customer retention and lifecycle marketing, and not having one is leaving money on the table.
 On average, it is five times more expensive to acquire a new customer than it is to retain existing customers and encourage repeat orders.

 One of the main points to consider with a winback flow is when the initial email should go out.
 Most customers wait between purchases, but the length of a typical buying cycle depends on your industry and the products you sell.
 For instance, a company that sells couches will have a much longer buying cycle than one that sells shampoo.
 The flow should only target those who have not engaged with you for longer than your business's average buying cycle.

 In this guide, we will discuss best practices for creating a winback flow.

 Before you begin creating your winback flow, you should understand the typical buying cycle for your customers.
 If you meet the qualifications for Klaviyo's predictive analytics feature, you can easily get this information for customer segments.

 Create a segment of everyone who has made a purchase in the last two years.
 Then, export this segment into a CSV file and average the Average Time Between Orders column.
 This way, you can get the average buying cycle for all of your customers, which you can use for your winback flow.

 If predictive analytics is not yet available for your customer profiles, get into the mindset of your customers by asking yourself the following questions: